eraycaganozdemir/DSA-210-Project/README.md

 - On days when I walk less, I tend to spend more money.
 - This behavior might stem from factors such as travelling with car, relying more on online shopping or food delivery etc.

 By analyzing the data, I aim to test this hypothesis and determine if there is a measurable relationship between my daily step count and spending patterns.
-This exploration will help uncover whether reduced physical activity directly or indirectly influences higher expenditures
+This exploration will help uncover whether reduced physical activity directly or indirectly influences higher expenditures.

 ## **Plan**